-Make Me Up is a new feature-length film by acclaimed Scottish artist Rachel Maclean.
+Make Me Up is a new film by acclaimed Scottish artist Rachel Maclean.
 Part horror movie, part comedy, Make Me Up reflects on the shortcomings of a century of female enfranchisement.
 It is inspired by suffragette protest, including Mary Richardson’s famous 1914 attack on Velázquez’s painting The Rokeby Venus.

 Make Me Up imagines a dystopian future where a group of women are trapped in a cruel reality TV-style competition, set in the modernist interiors of St Peter’s Seminary.
 Here, voting is not a liberation – it’s a harsh judgement the contestants must face.
 New arrival Siri learns the rules of a show where compliance and attractiveness are key.
 Emboldened by her growing friendship with fellow inmate Alexa, Siri finds ways of sabotaging the system, discovering some terrible truths in the process.